Nis272175/kindnest2/README.md

-# kindnests - A platform for individual donation
+# kindnests - A platform for individual donations

 KindNests is a platform connecting, primarily, individuals to NGOs and non profit organizations.